San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 They can be used as a shadow during bright days.
 An added option is a shoot right under the pier looking out to the sea.

-Load the address to the beach in your smartphone before you leave the house, and check if there is any traffic you can avoid.
+Load the address to the beach on your smartphone before you leave the house, and check if there is any traffic you can avoid.

 In summer, our beaches get crowded, parking can be tough, and scouting can take longer than you thought.
 Or find beaches that are just less crowded.

-As of this writing the California Explorer Annual Day Use Pass cost is $195, but it is a lot cheaper than buying a $10 pass each time you visit.
-After 20 visits to your favorite state park it's start paying off AND you don't need to deal with hassle of buying a parking pass.
+As of this writing, the California Explorer Annual Day Use Pass cost is $195, but it is a lot cheaper than buying a $10 pass each time you visit.
+After 20 visits to your favorite state park, it starts paying off AND you don’t need to deal with the hassle of buying a parking pass.

 Remember to place it on your rear-view mirror, if you forget, you will get a ticket for $75 – I know, I forgot.

-Some of our beaches require for you to walk through some path, some access is straight forward.
+Some of our beaches require for you to walk along some path, some access is straightforward.